Vic Buckingham: Career

 Buckingham joined Tottenham Hotspur in 1934 and played the first season (1934–35) for Tottenham Hotspur nursery club Northfleet United.
 After that single season he returned to Tottenham, then playing in the Second Division, where he accumulated 230 matches as a defensive midfielder and later defender before leaving in 1949.

 He started his managerial career at Oxford University 1949–50.
 After this, he headed the joint amateur team of Oxford and Cambridge Universities, Pegasus, with which he won in 1951 the FA Amateur Cup, defeating Bishop Auckland in the final 2–1 in front of a crowd of 100,000 at Wembley Stadium, playing an "attractive push-and-run style of football where they worked hard for one another, kept it simple and passed the ball quickly".

 Between 1951 and 1953, he managed Bradford Park Avenue, then playing in the Third Division North of the Football, reaching upper midtable places.

 In 1953, he was hired at West Bromwich Albion as successor to Jesse Carver, who returned to Italy.
 He became the club's longest-serving post-war manager, almost leading them to the "double" in 1954 when they won the FA Cup, defeating Preston North End 3–2, and finished second in the league.

 In 1959, he became manager of Ajax, succeeding the Austrian Karl Humenberger in the dugout.
 There he won the 1959–60 Eredivisie.
 For personal reasons he left the club at the end of May 1960, a couple of weeks before the end of the 1960–61 season.
 With the only 28-year-old Keith Spurgeon, who was recommended to Ajax by the English FA, another Englishman, the sixth in the history of the club, became trainer of Ajax.
 He would stay until the end of the following season.

-Initially, it was rumored Buckingham might join Plymouth Argyle, but he ended up at Sheffield Wednesday, runners-up in the 1960–61 First Division, where he replaced Harry Catterick, who was lured to Everton two games before the end of the season.
+Initially, it was rumoured Buckingham might join Plymouth Argyle, but he ended up at Sheffield Wednesday, runners-up in the 1960–61 First Division, where he replaced Harry Catterick, who was lured to Everton two games before the end of the season.
 Under Buckingham's management, Sheffield Wednesday finished in sixth place in three consecutive seasons.
 On 9 April 1964, he was sacked from his £3,000 a year job with the club.
 Jack Mansell, who was suspended by Buckingham from the first team's coaching staff, replaced him as caretaker manager.

 Buckingham was never thought to be personally involved in the British betting scandal of 1964, which was revealed on 12 April 1964, however the club management alleged in the aftermath, that lax discipline under him may have played a role.
 Three of his players at Wednesday – Peter Swan, Tony Kay and David Layne – were accused of taking bribes to fix a match with Ipswich Town on 1 December 1962 and betting on their team to lose, which then lost 2–0.